-Welcome to Insight Out hosted by Ipsos UU.
+Welcome to the first season of Insight Out, hosted by Ipsos UU.
 Each month, our hosts will interview dynamic experts from across the insights industry, including within Ipsos, to expose truths, evoke empathy and fuel business growth now and into the future.

 Episode 8, November 2019: Microtargeting and Finding the Purple Unicorn with Jim Legg

 These days growth is often dependent on finding the right, often narrow, segment of people who can make the biggest impact on your business.
 This requires spending time upfront with the right “representatives” to help understand the specific needs, wants and language of the group.
 But finding that microtargeted representative can be like trying to find a purple unicorn!